Nationals vs. Dodgers Player Props Betting Odds

-Oddsmakers have listed player props for Freddie Freeman, Lane Thomas and others when the Los Angeles Dodgers host the Washington Nationals at Dodger Stadium on Monday at 9:10 PM ET.
+Those looking to place a player prop bet can find odds on Freddie Freeman, Lane Thomas and others in the Los Angeles Dodgers-Washington Nationals matchup at Dodger Stadium on Tuesday at 10:10 PM ET.

 Bet on this matchup or its props with DraftKings!